belle2/basf2/framework/doc/index-03-framework.rst

 Logging
 -------

-The Logging system of the Belle 2 Software is rather flexible and allows extensive configurations.
+The Logging system of the Belle II Software is rather flexible and allows extensive configurations.
 In the most simple case a call to `set_log_level` is all that is needed to set the minimum severity of messages to be printed.
 However in addition to this global log level one can